jozic/scalax-collection/README.md

 xs: List[(Int, String)] = List((1,one), (2,two))
 ```

-*NOTE: Since Scala 2.13 this is available in standard library*
+*NOTE: Since Scala 2.13 this method is available in standard library*

+### distinctByUsing

 or preserving any duplicate you want
 ```scala